 The principal activity of the Company in the course of the period was exploration for oil and gas in the Beetaloo Sub-basin, Northern Territory, Australia.

 Financial results

-The net loss after income tax attributable to members of the Company for the year ended 31 December 2018 was \$0.1 million (2017: loss of \$0.1 million).
+The net income after income tax attributable to members of the Company for the year ended 31 December 2019 was \$6,000 (2018: loss of \$74,000).

 Dividends